Nausea or vomiting. Unusual fatigue. Back or jaw pain. It’s easy

 Lifestyle Changes That Can Reduce Your Risk

-By living a heart-healthy lifestyle women can significantly decrease their
+Also, by living a heart-healthy lifestyle women can significantly decrease

 - Getting regular exercise